IntersectMBO/lsm-tree/README.md

   describe the complexity of an operation that involves multiple tables, it refers to the sum of all table entries.

-- The variable *t* refers to the number of open tables in the session.
+- The variable *o* refers to the number of open tables and cursors in the session.

 - The variable *s* refers to the number of snapshots in the session.